ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/333000 Sanitary Sewerage.md

    - Fittings
    - Pre-Cast and Cast-in-Place Structures
    - Castings and Covers
 2. Provide wastewater diversion and pumping plan.
 3. Provide reports documenting all required testing and televising. testing results for the project to the DFD Project Representative and the AE within 48 hours of completing the individual tests.

 ### PROVISIONS FOR FUTURE WORK

 1. Construct sanitary sewer system in a manner that will facilitate future extension or connection.
 2. When drawings indicate future connection at a manhole or other structure, install a full length of pipe beyond the structure, providing plugged bell at terminal end of pipe.
 Provide marker board at terminal end of stubbed pipe.
-3. AS-Built drawings
-   1. Show the actual locations of sanitary sewer pipes and service lines, manholes and cleanouts on drawings.
-Show changes to proposed sanitary sewer pipe, alignment, or grades.
-Show the actual locations, sizes and types of underground utilities and other features encountered during construction.

 :::note
 Describe any specific provisions required to accommodate future sanitary sewer work
 :::

+### As-Built Drawings

+1. Show the actual locations of sanitary sewer pipes and service lines, manholes and clean-outs on drawings.
+Show changes to proposed sanitary sewer pipe, alignment, or grades.
+Show the actual locations, sizes and types of underground utilities and other features encountered during construction.

 ## Products